diablodale/dp.docs/docs/_max/attributes/colormapres.md

 > [hardware documentation](/_hardware/sensors.md) for your
 > sensor to learn the supported resolution(s).
 Max objects like
 > jit.matrix can scale or crop output to any resolution.

+## Azure Kinect Performance

+Microsoft does not provide low-latency full HD (1920x1080) color output on the Azure Kinect.
+Instead, they only provide one low-latency color output at basic HD (1280x720) resolution.
+When low-latency color output is needed on the Azure Kinect, I recommend 1280x720 resolution.